KarelZe/thesis/references/obsidian/📖chapters/🔚 Conclusion.md

 ![[Pasted image 20230624191358.png]]

-Compared to the ubiquitous tick test, quote rule, and LR algorithm, improvements .
-Improvements at

 Our models deliver accurate predictions and improved robustness, which effectively reduce noise and bias in option's research reliant on good estimates for the trade initiator.
 When applied to the calculation of trading cost through effective spreads, the models dominate all rule-based approaches by approximating the true effective spread best.
 Concretely, the Transformer pre-trained on unlabelled trades estimates a mean spread of  \SI[round-precision=3]{0.013}[\$]{} versus \SI[round-precision=3]{0.005}[\$]{} actual spread at the gls-ISE.
 (feature importances)

 In conclusion, our work demonstrates that machine learning is superior to existing trade signing algorithms for classifying option trades, if partially-labelled or labelled trades are available for training.

 While we tested our models on option trades, we expect that similar results are possible for other modalities including equity trades.

 ---